caymanbum/press/business/tax.md

 # Residency and Tax Status

-Eliot is a full-time resident of the Cayman Islands and operates as an independent trader.
+Eliot is a full-time resident of the Cayman Islands and operates as an independent sole proprietor.

-He does not expect his customers to pay taxes in the Cayman Islands, as they do not live there.

-Likewise, he does not expect his customers to expect him to pay taxes in their countries, since he does not reside there.
+As a general principle, he does not expect customers to pay Cayman Islands taxes simply because they purchase his products or services.
+Likewise, he does not expect to pay income taxes in countries where he does not reside or conduct business in a way that creates a tax obligation.

-Since neither Eliot nor his customers reside in each other's jurisdictions or use each other's government services, this is a very reasonable position.

-Eliot pays significant taxes in the Cayman Islands, primarily through substantial duties levied on imported goods—covering nearly everything he consumes.
+Each party is responsible for complying with the tax laws that apply to them.
+Where local law requires withholding taxes or other tax treatment, customers should of course comply with their legal obligations.

+The Cayman Islands funds government primarily through import duties and other indirect taxes rather than personal income tax.
+As a resident, Eliot contributes through these taxes on the goods and services he consumes.

-This arrangement keeps Eliot’s accounting overhead low, enabling him to focus on what matters most: ensuring that Iguana and his other products maintain the stability and reliability his customers expect.
+This simple business structure keeps administrative overhead low, allowing Eliot to focus on what matters most: building, maintaining, and supporting software that is exceptionally stable, reliable, and valuable to customers.

 ## No Relevant Tax Registration Numbers